Des Inv 22 - UC Berkeley

 E. Gear + pawls system

-Step Two: Turning Left and Write
+Step Two: Turning Left and Right

-F. Exploring turning mechanism
+J. Exploring turning mechanism

-G. Servo steering concept
+K. Servo steering concept

 After solving linear direction motion, we shifted our focus to making the vehicle multi-directional.
 This step was very challenging because of the lack of documentation and research on the subject.